upros/ATLS/atls/draft-friel-tls-atls-01.md

 ## Cipher Suite Selection

 Application layer encryption performed outside the context of the ATLS session using exported keys should use the cipher suite negotiated during ATLS session establishment.

 ## Key Derivation

 {{?RFC5705}} key exporting functions allow specification of the number of bytes of keying material that should be exported from the TLS session.
 The application should export the exact number of bytes required to generate the necessary client and server cipher suite encryption key and IV values.

-Maybe need to reference the relevant sections from https://tools.ietf.org/html/draft-ietf-tls-tls13-23#section-7 and https://tools.ietf.org/html/rfc5246#section-6.3.
+[[TODO]] Maybe need to reference the relevant sections from https://tools.ietf.org/html/draft-ietf-tls-tls13-23#section-7 and https://tools.ietf.org/html/rfc5246#section-6.3.

 # ATLS Session Establishment